openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 - Consider if your use case involves communication, synchronization, or integration between services or components.
 - Next, review existing :doc:`openedx-filters:reference/real-life-use-cases` to find similar implementations.

 We encourage you to review the list of use cases for events and filters to draw inspiration from real-life scenarios and see if your use case aligns with any of them.
+Also, maybe your feature can be implementing using the framework but there's not an available event or filter for it yet.
+In that case, consider proposing a new event or filter to the community!

 .. _Open edX Django plugins: https://edx.readthedocs.io/projects/edx-django-utils/en/latest/plugins/readme.html
 .. _openedx-filters: https://github.com/openedx/openedx-filters